stevefali/MegaRand10K/README.md

 # MegaRand10K

-## Mega Randomizer has passed 10,000 downloads on CurseForge!
+## I built this program to notify me when Mega Randomizer reached 10,000 downloads on CurseForge.
+I have since updated it to notify me whenever it hits a milestone.

-This program was built to notify me when it reaches that point.
+Those milestones are currently set for every hundred downloads.